GrayGhost99/BeginnerPythonPractice/README.md

 # BeginnerPythonPractice

-## The repo is being creates as I follow along with the following course:
+## The repo is being created as I follow along with the following course:

 ### https://www.udemy.com/course/100-days-of-code/